 UGLY MOMENT: The Kinks' last concert was in 1996, and Dave turned 50 not long after that.
 At a party to mark the occasion, Ray stomped on the birthday cake.

 BEHIND THE BREAKUP: First came the breakups of couples inside the band—Stevie Nicks and Lindsey Buckingham, John and Christine McVie—which fueled "Rumours" amid mountains of cocaine.
-But while its lineup kept changing, Fleetwood Mac wasn't officially disbanded until 1995—and then returned two years after that.
+But while its lineup kept changing, Fleetwood Mac wasn't officially disbanded until 1995—and the band returned two years after that.

 UGLY MOMENT: August 7, 1997.
 As Mick Fleetwood tells it, Buckingham had a meltdown, smacked Nicks and bent her "backwards over the hood of his car."
-Buckingham disputes that account of what all agree was an especially difficult day.
+Buckingham disputes that account of what all agree was a horrible day.

 Guns N' Roses